 Gemini Man (DWN-019)

-A robot created by Ra Moon from plans developed by Dr. Wily.
+A robot created by Ra Moon from plans developed by Dr. Wily and Dr. Light.
 His original design was that of an experimental self-replicating robot.

 Mirror Match: When mind controlled by Ra Moon, Gemini Man's core personality remains in control of his holographic doubles.
 This leads to an interesting fight between his mind and his body.